 Graham Moore and Jemma Hawkins presented at an online colloquium at the University of Bremen.
 Graham’s presentation was entitled Adapting Interventions for New Contexts: The ADAPT Guidance and Jemma’s Co-Producing Public Health Interventions.

 Jeremy Segrott and Peter Geeattended the EUSPR virtual conference and members’ meeting.
 They ran a pre-conference workshop on involving members of the public in the design of conduct of prevention science.
 Jeremy also ran a session on parenting during COVID-19 with Ina Koning (Utrecht University).

 Dr Rachel Brown and Dr Rhiannon Evans taught an adapted online version of their long-running methods course on Process Evaluation to colleagues from Aalborg University, Denmark.
 Peter Gee also held a talk on user involvement.
 More about this event can be read here.

-Rachel Parker attended the virtual section business meeting of the European Psychiatric Associations’ Section of Suicidology and Suicide Prevention (EPA-SSSP).
+Rachel Parker attended the virtual section business meeting of the European Psychiatric Associations’ Section of Suicidology and Suicide Prevention (based in Strasborg).
 The focus was on planning future projects that help to both assess and address the current challenges in suicidology and suicide prevention stemming from the current Covid-19 global crisis.

 Hannah Littlecott has accepted a temporary part-time position working with Professor Eva Rehfuess at LMU Munich.
 The project, which will run until March 2021, will develop an evidence ecosystem for COVID-19.
 It will undertake several rapid reviews focused on actions to prevent the spread of COVID-19 in different settings.